mrkwapo/MPERN-MS/README.md

 * Spring Security (Authorization and Authentication)
 * JDBC (Database Driver)
 * Java (Primary Language)
-* Python (used for Data Preprocessing, API Consumption and Machine Learning Model)
+* Python (Secondary Language used for Data Preprocessing, API Consumption and Machine Learning Model)
 * Flask (for Python API Development)

 ## Links to each Microservice: